 Finally, I express my deepest gratitude to the publisher, Derek White, and to Jane Unrue for their acute editorial attentions.
 I also thank Gordon Lish, E. M., Thomas Vasko, and Lisel Virkler.

 An abridged edition of The Gotham Grammarian is available in paperback from Calamari Archive, Inc. (follow links to the left to purchase).
-An online, unabridged version (in seven units) is provided as a complimentary resource:
+An online version (in seven units) of the unabridged work-in-progress is provided as a complimentary resource:

 - Verbal Agreements [Errors in Subject-Verb Agreement]